Eco-Compute/eco-compute.io/content/english/codeofconduct.md

 title: "Code of Conduct"
 date: 2019-09-10T13:51:25+06:00
 draft: false
-description: "Code of Conduct for the EcoCompute Conference" bg_image : "images/bg/cta-bg.webp"
+description: "Code of Conduct for the ecoCompute Conference" bg_image : "images/bg/cta-bg.webp"
 ---

-Everybody who participates in EcoCompute in one way or another is required to conform to this Code of Conduct (CoC).
+Everybody who participates in ecoCompute in one way or another is required to conform to this Code of Conduct (CoC).
 This includes attendees, speakers, sponsors, organizers, volunteers, and event staff.

 The organizers will introduce a Code of Conduct team that will be primarily responsible for handling any incidents.
 The CoC applies before and throughout the event (including related activities such as social events, and social media).
 We have also published our response guidelines.